 Polio took a hit at this year's Rotary convention in Sydney, Australia.

-First there was the record-breaking climb across the that raised enough money to protect 240,000 kids from polio.
+First there was the record-breaking climb across the Sydney Harbour Bridge that raised enough money to protect 240,000 kids from polio.
 On 30 May, two days before the official opening of the convention, 340 participants ascended the bridge, eclipsing the record previously held by Oprah Winfrey for most climbers on the bridge.
 Waving 278 flags, they also broke the Guinness World Record for most flags flown on a bridge.

 "Scores of my friends and classmates fell victim to this dreaded disease," said Sir Emeka, who serves as Rotary's PolioPlus ambassador in Nigeria.
 "As a young man I vowed that I would someday do something significant to end polio in Nigeria."